Saturday, 25 April 2020

-At Vespers yesterday afternoon the antiphons Sancti tui etc were sung with psalms 109, 110, 111, 112 & 116.
+At Vespers yesterday afternoon the antiphons Sancti tui etc were sung, doubled, with psalms 109, 110, 111, 112 & 116.
+The Office hymn was Tristes erant Apostoli.
 The chapter was Stabunt justi.
-After the collect of the feast commemorations were sung of the preceding Office of the Octave Day of the Solemnity of St. Joseph and of St. Fidelis of Sigmaringa.
+After the collect of the feast a commemoration was sung of the preceding Office of St. Fidelis of Sigmaringa.
+Hymns of Iambic metre have the Paschaltide Doxology.
+At Compline the Dominical preces were omitted.

-At Mattins the invitatory, hymn, antiphon on the psalms of each nocturn are from the Common of Apostles.
-In the first nocturn the lesson are the Incipit of the Book of the Prophet Ezechiel, Et factum est trigesimo anno etc., from the Common of Evangelists in Paschaltide.
+At Mattins the invitatory, the hymn is again Tristes erant Apostoli, and the antiphon on the psalms of each nocturn are from the Common of Apostles.
+In the first nocturn the lessons are the Incipit of the Book of the Prophet Ezechiel, Et factum est trigesimo anno etc., from the Common of Evangelists in Paschaltide.
 The responsories are also from this Common.
 In the second nocturn lessons four and five are from St. Jerome on ecclesiastic writers, the sixth lesson is from St. Gregory's writing on Ezechiel.
 In the third nocturn the homily is from the Common of Evangelists along with its responsories.
 The Te Deum is sung.

-At Lauds the antiphons Sancti tui etc., from the Common of Apostles, are sung with the Dominical psalms (Pss.
+At Lauds the antiphons Sancti tui etc., from the Common of Apostles, are sung, doubled, with the Dominical psalms (Pss.
 92, 99, 62, Benedicite & 148).
+The Office hymn is Paschale mundo gaudium.

-At the Hours the hymns have the Doxology of Paschaltide.
+At the Hours the hymns have the Paschaltide Doxology.
 At Prime the festal psalms are sung (Pss.
 53, 118i & 118ii) and the lectio brevis is Scimus quoniam etc.

 Mass is sung after Terce.
 The Gloria is sung, the second collect is of the Greater Litanies.
 The Creed is sung and the preface is of the Apostles.